JCSooHwanCho/KeyPathBox/README.md

 # KeyPathBox
-Wrapper for Array-like Object with Adding Some Capability
+Wrapper for Object for adding Some Capability.

+Now I provide FutureBox for Asynchronous Initialization of Object and Reference & Modification of that Object.